The parental notification bill for those underage caught with cannabis possession passed the Assembly Community Development Committee.

 Parental Notification Hearing

-Assembly Minority Leader Jon Brmanick (R-Union) testified first in favor of the bill.
+Assembly Minority Leader Jon Brmanick (R-Union) testified first in favor of the bill regulating cannabis posession.

-He added there should be more changes to cannabis legalization, including giving officers probable cause over the smell of cannabis that would cause more people to be arrested.
+He added there should be more changes to cannabis legalization, including giving officers probable cause over the smell of cannabis which would cause more people to be arrested.

-A few local police chiefs have criticized the fact that the smell of cannabis is no longer probable cause to harass people.
+A few local police chiefs have criticized the fact that the smell of cannabis is no longer probable cause to harass people and arrest them for cannabis possession.

 Sean Lavin of the Fraternal Order of Police (FOP) testified in favor of the bill, claiming he would “acquiesce to the will of the people over legalization.”